NVSL/QuadClass-Resources/labs/Programming-The-Hardware/README.md

 There's a similar mechanism for the knob.
 The library defines an object called `knob1`, and calls a callback when it's value changes.
 You can access the current value of the knob with `knob1->getCurrentPos()`.
 The knob can turn indefinitely in either direction and the number will grow and shrink accordingly.

 Checkout `Open->Examples->Remote->knob_and_buttons.ino` and the `libraries/RotaryEncoder/RotaryEncoder.h` for details.
 Run the example and turn the knob.
 The knob has a builtin button, too.
 It works just like the other buttons.

+### Writing to the LCD

+The remote has a fancy LCD screen with an RGB LED backlight (it's this: https://www.sparkfun.com/products/14073).

 ### Reading the Gimbals